kmauriello/kaylafun-netlify/README.md

 # My personal website
 This is the repo for my personal website.

-# Using netlify
+# How I did it
-Netlify made it easy to deploy this site.
+I created the HTML and CSS files from scratch, then I connected this repo to Netlify to deploy the site.